ogra1/devicetree-compiler/README.md

 This is the linux devicetree compiler "dtc" as a snap.
 Due to the limits of snap packages you need to first copy the devicetree files to your home dir to allow dtc access to them.

+If you use this snap on Ubuntu Core, note that the home interface will not auto-connect, connect it manually with:

+`snap connect devicetree-compiler:home`

 You can convert binary device tree files to plaintext to edit them and convert them back to binary.

 ## Convert binary devicetree to dts text format